The Phoenix Collegiate: History

 The origins of the school can be traced to West Bromwich Municipal Secondary School at the West Bromwich Institute, which opened in 1902 on Lodge Road, West Bromwich.
 It was funded by Sir George Kenrick.
 It became West Bromwich Grammar School in 1944, and moved to new buildings on Clarkes Lane in 1964.
 It was only a grammar school at this site for five years, becoming a comprehensive school in September 1969 when West Bromwich borough council (which merged with Warley five years later to form Sandwell) decided to make comprehensive education universal.

-The Menzies buildings were used as one of the filming locations for the 1986 film Clockwise, starring John Cleese.
+The Menzies buildings were used as one of the filming locations for the 1986 film Clockwise, starring John Cleese; the assembly scene was filmed, with headteacher Ian Pedder.

 Manor High School opened in 1968 on the Friar Park estate, but exam results attained by school leavers were constantly low, and demand for places was falling by the 1990s as many pupils living in the catchment area chose to attend other schools.

 The two schools merged in September 2010 to form The Phoenix Collegiate, although the new school operates from both sites for two years until the Manor High buildings were closed in July 2012.

 From 1986/1987 the school had a mural by the artist Paula Woof.